-Bi-State Development Agency Board of Commissioners February 18, 2022 Award of Contract - First Transit - Bus & Van Inspection Services Page 1
+Resolution #1185 Bi-State Development Agency Board of Commissioners February 18, 2022 Award of Contract - First Transit - Bus & Van Inspection Services Page 1

-Section 3.
 Actions of Officers Authorized.
-The officers of the Agency, including, without limitation, the President and CEO, and Vice President of Procurement are hereby authorized and directed to execute all documents and take such actions as they may deem necessary or advisable in order to carry out and perform the purposes of this Resolution and the Contract and the execution of such documents or taking of such action shall be conclusive evidence of such necessity or advisability.
+The officers of the Agency, including, without limitation, the Section 3.
+President and CEO, and Vice President of Procurement are hereby authorized and directed to execute all documents and take such actions as they may deem necessary or advisable in order to carry out and perform the purposes of this Resolution and the Contract and the execution of such documents or taking of such action shall be conclusive evidence of such necessity or advisability.
 Section 4.
 Severability.
-It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection hereof and that the Board of Commissioners intends to adopt each said part, section and subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution.
+It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection hereof and that the Board of Commissioners intends to adopt each said part, section and subsection separately and independently of any other part, section and subsection.
+In the event that any part, section or subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution.

-Section 5.
 Rights under Resolution Limited.
 No rights shall be conferred by this Resolution upon any person or entity other than the Agency and First Transit.

-Section 6.
 Governing Law.
 The laws of the State of Missouri shall govern this Resolution.
+Section 6.
 Section 7.
 No Personal Liability.
 No member of the Board of Commissioners, officer, employee or agent of the Agency shall have any personal liability for acts taken in accordance with this Resolution and the Contract.
 Section 8.
 Payment of Expenses.
 The Senior Vice President and CFO is hereby authorized and directed to pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to this Resolution and the Contract.

-Section 9.
 Effective Date.
-This Resolution shall be in full force and effect from and after its passage and approval.
+This Resolution shall be in full force and effect from and after its passage and Section 9. approval.
 ADOPTED by the Board of Commissioners of The Bi-State Development Agency of the Missouri-Illinois Metropolitan District this 18th day of February, 2022.
 In Witness Whereof, the undersigned has hereto subscribed her signature and caused the Seal of the Agency to be affixed.

-THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT

-Bi-State Development Agency Board of Commissioners February 18, 2022
+THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT Title [SEAL] ATTEST: Deputy Secretary to the Board of Commissioners Resolution #1185 Bi-State Development Agency Board of Commissioners

-Award of Contract - First Transit - Bus & Van Inspection Services Page 2
+Award of Contract - First Transit - Bus & Van Inspection Services

-From:Taulby Roach, President and Chief Executive OfficerSubject:Contract Award - 21-RFP-192977-TJ - Heavy Duty Transit BusesDisposition:ApprovalPresentation:Thomas Curran - Executive Vice President of Administration
+Subject: Contract Award - 21-RFP-192977-TJ - Heavy Duty Transit Buses

+Presentation: Thomas Curran - Executive Vice President of Administration